jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Changed Flex spots from 1 to 2 - Suggested by Poll Results
 * Changed Bench spots from 6 to 5 - Suggested by Poll Results
 #### 2020 Amendments:
-* Reduced Flex spots from 2 to 1 - Suggested by Riv
+* Reduced Flex spots from 2 to 1 - Suggested by Chris R
 * Increased Bench spots from 5 to 6 - Suggested by Poll Results
 * Added 2 IR sports for COVID & misuse punishments - Suggested by Poll Results
 * Removed minimum $1 bid on waivers & waivers punishment - Suggested by Tyler A